LAX

 • If you prefer to avoid sitting next to strangers on long-haul flights, first class fares with Emirates or Singapore Airlines may be ideal.
 These airlines offer private suites to first class passengers, allowing you to close the door and slip into your own sky-high sanctuary.

-Top 5 airlines flying to Los Angeles
+Reviews of the top 5 airlines flying to Los Angeles

 See real verified KAYAK customer reviews for airlines flying to Los Angeles.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Australia to Los Angeles.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.